svn2github/dyncall/bindings/R/rdyncall/README.txt

 - Intel 32-bit (x86) and 64-bit (AMD64/x86_x64)
 - PowerPC 32-bit
 - Mips 32-bit (OABI,N32) and 64-bit (N64)
-- ARM Arm and Thumb mode with support for
+- ARM Arm and Thumb mode

 The package implements a foreign function interface using the dyncall C library which has been ported to various architectures and operating-systems.

 It allows to map argument and return types according to a signature string that specifies the static C type.

 Dyncall C library is a portable and feature-rich foreign function interface.
 Dynport Framework is a portable dynamic binding framework.